 Out of School: Please do not send party invitations to school with your child.
 Please do not bring birthday gifts to school.
-If you are planning a party for your child, a class list with the names and contact information of all families enrolled your child's class are available through the Front Office.
+If you are planning a party for your child, you can contact families of other students in your child's class through Remind.